Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: Numerical Results

-To solve both optimization problems stated for OMA and MULP, we first find their equivalent weighted MMSE problems as done in Section \ref{sec:probdef} and solve them in an iterative fashion as in Section \ref{sec:precdesign}.
-However, instead of solving for the KKT conditions, in each iteration of the algorithm, we employ the CVX toolbox \cite{CVX}.
+To solve all optimization problems stated for OMA, MULP and RS, we first find their equivalent weighted MMSE problems and solve them in an iterative fashion as done in Algorithm \ref{algorithm:algo_MMSECVX} in Section \ref{sec:WMMSE}.